wbean1/stocktrader-rs/README.md

   * buy_when: how much the stock loses in a single day to trigger a buy
   * sell_when: how much the stock gains in a single day to trigger a sell
-  * buy_pct: how much of the available cash to buy with By default operates over 5yr of daily close prices.
+  * buy_pct: how much of the available cash to buy with

+By default operates over 5yr of daily close prices.

-Can provide multiple tickers to consider.
+Can provide multiple tickers to consider:
 ```
 ./target/debug/trader simulate --tickers GOOGL --tickers AMZN --tickers MSFT
 Hit best_net_worth: 161183.92, buy_when: 1.0, sell_when: 1.0, buy_pct: 0.1